ZeusLN/zeus-docs/docs/for-users/using-zeus/home.md

 ### Receive a payment

 You slide right any of the wallets (LN or onchain) and you will be prompted with a screen, where you can choose from top tabs **Lightning** or **Onchain**.
 Optional you could put a description / memo to the payment and will be displayed also to the payer.
-Put the amount in sats and will display also the amount in fiat currency bellow.
+Put the amount in sats and will display also the amount in fiat currency below.
 Click on **Create invoice** and will display a QR code and invoice string to be shared with your payer.

 ![Zeus receive payment](../../../static/img/zeus-receive.jpg)